 Airway Reconstruction for Adults

-Narrowing of the upper airway – what physicians call stenosis – can lead to serious breathing obstruction, in some cases severe enough to require a tracheotomy, a surgical opening in the windpipe below the obstruction to enable breathing.
+Narrowing of the upper airway can occur as the result of dysfunction and fibrosis in the vocal folds, subglottis, or trachea.
+These conditions can lead to serious breathing obstruction—in some cases severe enough to require a tracheotomy, a surgical opening in the windpipe below the obstruction that enables breathing.

-The Laryngology Division is experienced in airway reconstruction for adults, to correct stenosis surgically, restoring natural breathing without the need for tracheotomy.
+At Mass.
+Eye and Ear, our team is highly experienced in airway reconstruction, which surgically corrects stenosis and improves breathing without the need for tracheotomy.
 In some cases, airway reconstruction can also restore airway function in tracheotomy patients, doing away with the need for the tracheotomy.
+Not all stenosis cases are treatable by surgery and some forms do not cause a breathing problem.

-Airway dilation is the least invasive of the treatment options.
-The same-day procedure stretches the upper airway to increase airflow.
-The results are immediate but the procedure must be repeated over time for the best outcome.
+- Airway dilation: This procedure stretches the upper airway to increase airflow.
+Results are immediate, but the procedure must be repeated over time for the best outcome.

-Compared to traditional surgery, endoscopic surgery results in less damage to healthy tissue, smaller incisions, few breathing and swallowing problems and faster recovery times.
-Read more about endoscopic surgery for cancer of the larynz.
+- Endoscopic surgery: Compared to traditional surgery, endoscopic surgery results in less damage to healthy tissue, smaller incisions, fewer breathing and swallowing problems, and faster recovery times.